webprofusion/certify-docs/docs/guides/certificates.md

 :::tip Learn more about TLS and PKI

-If you are interested in reading more about how certificates work, what TLS is and why certificates are trusted, we recommend reading *Bulletproof TLS and PKI* published by Fiesty Duck: https://www.feistyduck.com/books/bulletproof-tls-and-pki/
+If you are interested in reading more about how certificates work, what TLS is and why certificates are trusted, we recommend reading *Bulletproof TLS and PKI* published by Feisty Duck: https://www.feistyduck.com/books/bulletproof-tls-and-pki/

+*Certify The Web users can get 15% off the price using the our discount code CTW15*

 :::